AguilarAngel9/Plant-Growth-Cycle-based-on-geospatial-data/Technical Notes.md

 ## Green Chlorophyll Index (GCI)
 This method is used to estimate leaf chlorophyll content in the plants based only on NIR and VISG.
 THe value of chlorophyll directly reflects the vegetation's existence.

-The calculation of the GCI is given by :
+The calculation of the GCI is given by:
 $CGI = (NIR)/ (VISG)  - 1 $

 - NIR light reflected in the near-infrared spectrum